 Are you looking for tips to improve your sexual health as you wait out the long, uncertain terms of the coronavirus pandemic?
 Well, look no further!
 Below, we provide proven suggestions to help women in their quest for improved sexual health.

 Eat More Chocolate

 Throughout history, chocolate has been a symbol of desire.
 Not just because of its delicious taste, but because of its power to improve sexual pleasure.
 According to one study on sexual pleasure, chocolate promotes the release of phenylethylamine and serotonin into your body.
 This can produce some aphrodisiac and mood‑lifting effects.

 According to another study on its benefits of sexual health, the effects of chocolate on sexuality are probably more psychological than biological.

-You can also use chocolate in the bedroom for sex.
-But remember, keep in mind that for healthy playtime, never use products containing sugar or sugar substitutes inside the vagina.
-Safety suggests you stick to taste testing above or below the waist.
+You can also use chocolate in the bedroom for sex, just don't use products containing sugar or sugar substitutes inside the vagina.

-Sexual desire is complex, with both psychological and physical components.
-Even when a person has a physical condition that affects libido, such as diabetes, improving the emotional and psychological response to sex can improve libido and sexual functioning.
-Therapy is an effective strategy for increasing low libido.
+Talk therapy is also an effective strategy for increasing low libido.
 Individual counseling can help address negative views about sex, self‑esteem, and secondary causes of low libidos, such as depression and anxiety.
 Relationship counseling can help some people work through factors affecting their sexual desire.